What type of content do you primarily create?

 While technically not required, it’s a good idea to use a dual monitor setup for Twitch streaming.
 This makes managing your stream much easier, as you can play a game on one monitor and interact with viewers on the other.
 You don’t have to toggle between different tabs and windows to fully engage with your stream.

-Edit all your live video (and more) with Descript
+Edit all your live videos and more with Descript

 Descript is a simple, powerful, and fun way to enhance your Twitch streaming experience.